-Boris Johnson lays out ‘live with the virus’ plan, while Queen Elizabeth II remains in isolation
+Boris Johnson lays out ‘living with covid’ plan, while Queen Elizabeth II remains in isolation

 Starting on Thursday in England, people who test positive for the coronavirus will no longer be legally required to isolate at home.

-Union leaders predicted that more people without benefits would show up to work sick.
+Union leaders predicted that people without benefits would show up to work sick because they could not afford to stay home without pay.

 The prime minister also announced that free universal coronavirus testing for the general public will end in England on April 1 — though the most medically vulnerable, if they have symptoms, will still have access to free tests.